Skip to main content

 Given that the 4680 cells are new and have not yet been widely tested on public roads, there is considerable interest in how these Tesla-built batteries will perform in the wild.

-Fortunately, several Cybertruck owners have recently shared their battery degradation numbers with us, showing some interesting trends.
+Thankfully, several Cybertruck owners have recently shared their battery degradation numbers with us, showing some interesting trends.
+Here is one big story from the Torque News Youtube Channel on what Cybertruck owners say about the degradation of their battery while mainly charging at home vs Supercharging.

 Overall, in the first few thousand miles, the trend is that Tesla’s in-house-built Cybertruck 4680 Cyber Cells appear to be holding up pretty well.
 That’s as long as the owners do not frequently use the supercharger network to charge their trucks.